robinmacharg/CodingExercises/IG, February 2022/README_submission.md

 TODOs indicate where I would expand the app, given more time, and where I achnowledge that the app is, to an extent, not complete.

-The Daily Briefings have been flattened up to the top level, sibling with Breaking and Top News, etc.  This provides a uniform list and a minimal UI requirement.
+The _Daily Briefings_ have been flattened up to the top level, sibling with _Breaking_ and _Top News_, etc.  This provides a uniform list and a minimal UI requirement.
 A more sophisticated UI is likely required to best show this data off.
 This does mean that e.g. Breaking News typically has zero entries rather than being omitted.
 Again, time constraints.

 Thanks for taking the time to read.
 Any questions should be directed to robin.macharg@gmail.com